-For information about UCAS Media's commercial activities and services, please visit the UCAS Media website.
+For For information about UCAS' commercial activities and services, please visit the business section of our website.

 The Board of UCAS Media comprises the following directors, some of whom are also Trustees of the UCAS Board.

 Tracey-Joy Harrison was a partner at Ernst and Young LLP and Managing Director at Accenture.
 She has worked and lived in Asia, the US and Europe designing and delivering large scale and complex strategic change programmes.
 During her early career, Tracey worked as a Probation Officer and for British Rail and the BBC.
 Throughout her career she has introduced innovative and impactful education and training programmes, working in partnership with social mobility organisations, education providers and corporations.

 She is a Trustee of The Royal Anniversary Trust and of the Intensive Care National Audit and Research Centre.
 She has recently been appointed as Strategic Advisor to Blueprint for All (previously the Stephen Lawrence Charitable Trust) and Potential Squared, a leadership development organisation.
 In 2020 she co-founded a not-for-profit, Accelerating Equal Education, which focuses on supporting schools to develop more inclusive practices.

 Tracey was named one of the ‘50 Women to Watch 2019’ in the Female FTSE Board Report 2019.

 She was given Freedom of the City of London in 2018 for her contribution to social mobility within the City.

 Daragh is Global VP Data & Analytics at UK luxury fashion house Burberry, leading data science, customer analytics, personalisation and digital analytics across the company.
 Before Burberry, he held a variety of senior data and insight roles at Sky, Europe's leading direct-to-consumer media and entertainment company, with a focus on data-enabled innovation and business transformation.